Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

 Key research findings:

-- Promoted M1 to M2 macrophage polarization for anti-inflammatory healing
+- Promotes M1 to M2 macrophage polarization for anti-inflammatory healing[13]

-- Enhanced cardiac repair after myocardial infarction in animal models
+- The parent peptide promoted cardiac repair after myocardial infarction in animal models[10]

 - Complementary mechanism to BPC-157 — widely used together in research